-Dr Zulfiqar A. Bhutta is the Robert Harding Inaugural Chair in Global Child Health at the Hospital for Sick Children, Toronto, Co-Director of the SickKids Centre for Global Child Health and the Founding Director of the Centre of Excellence in Women and Child Health at the Aga Khan University.
-He also holds adjunct professorships at several leading universities globally including the Schools of Public Health at Johns Hopkins (Baltimore), Tufts University (Boston), Boston University School of Public Health, University of Alberta as well as the London School of Hygiene & Tropical Medicine.
+Dr Zulfiqar A. Bhutta is the Distinguished University Professor and Founding Director of the Institute for Global Health and Development and the Centre of Excellence in Women and Child Health at the Aga Khan University.
+He also holds the Robert Harding Inaugural Chair in Global Child Health at the Hospital for Sick Children, Toronto, and is Co-Director of the SickKids Centre for Global Child Health.
+He holds adjunct professorships at the Schools of Public Health at Johns Hopkins (Baltimore), Tufts University (Boston), Boston University School of Public Health, University of Alberta as well as the London School of Hygiene & Tropical Medicine.
 He is a designated Distinguished National Professor of the Government of Pakistan and was the Founding Chair of the National Research Ethics Committee of the Government of Pakistan from 2003-2014.
-Dr Bhutta was a member of the Independent Expert Review Group (iERG) appointed by the UN Secretary General for monitoring global progress in maternal and child health MDGs (2011-2015).
-He represented the global academic and research organizations on the Global Alliance for Vaccines and Immunizations (Gavi) Board and serves on its Evaluation Advisory Committee.
-Dr Bhutta is a co- Chair of the Global Countdown 2030 Initiative, the co-Chair of the Maternal and Child Health oversight committee of World Health Organization (WHO) Eastern Mediterranean Region (EMRO) and the Chairman of the Coalition of Centres in Global Child Health with its secretariat based at the Hospital for Sick Children, Toronto.
-He is a technical member of the recently appointed high-level UN Health and Human Rights committee, an executive committee member of Partnership for Maternal, Newborn & Child Health (PMNCH) and a member of the Independent Expert Group producing the Global Nutrition Reports since 2014.
+Dr. Bhutta was a member of the Independent Expert Review Group (iERG) appointed by the UN Secretary General for monitoring global progress in maternal and child health MDGs (2011-2015).

 Dr Muhammad Atif Habib, PhD is a Public health expert and holds a faculty position in the department of Paediatrics at the Women and Child Health Division at Aga Khan University.
 He has vast public health experience and skills and has been involved in multiple national and international maternal, neonatal and child health projects.
 His research interests include areas in child health with emphasis on nutrition.
 He has significant experience of developing, implementing and evaluating epidemiological studies and interventions trials on maternal and child health and has also being an integral part of large scale immunization surveys such as National Nutrition Surveys conducted in Pakistan, Afghanistan and Eritrea.
 His academic bibliography comprised of several high impact peer reviewed publications and technical report and a book chapter.
 Dr Habib is also a certified trainer for Emergency Nutrition Assessment (ENA), Community Management of Acute Malnutrition (CMAM) & others.
 View profile